Long term oil demand outlook

 The product profile of the barrel changes over the outlook

-By 2040, oil demand is expected to return to current levels.
 The profile of the barrel will likely shift as demand for gasoline and gasoil begins to fall.